Melda-17/Melda-17/README.md

-- 👋 Hi, I’m @Melda-17
+- 👋 Hi, I’m @Mel
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning gitHub, cloud computer
+- 🌱 I’m currently learning gitHub, AWS, AZURE, GCP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: